-Day 10 already and timewise we have travelled way more than half away on our Chilean Fjord journey and, according to the map, we were between the Northern and Southern Patagonian Ice Fields.
-The geography of Chile is rather a mystery to me –about 4000km long and only a matter of a few100 km wide with many different climatic regions from deserts, lakes, towering mountains and glaciers.
+Day 10 already and timewise we have travelled over halfway on our Chilean Fjord journey.
+According to the map, we are between the Northern and Southern Patagonian Ice Fields.
+The geography of Chile is rather a mystery to me –it's about 4000km long but only a matter of a few 100 km wide with many different climatic regions from deserts, lakes, towering mountains and glaciers.

-We navigated in to Tortel, a little fishing village located at the junction of two rivers flowing out into the Pacific Ocean.
+We navigated in to the sheltered waters at Tortel, a little fishing village located at the junction of two rivers which flow into the Pacific Ocean.
 I’m not a huge fan of visiting villages.
-Yes I know that tourism helps a little to support some of these communities (probably the tour company $s rather than what the tourists spend which is precious little), but on this trip I was more interested in wildlife, geography and geology.
-However …. here we were, and it was picturesque (and one tries to not feel guilty not buying yet more trinkets which customs officers will confiscate - if there's room in the case in the first place which there wasn't!).
-This community was once rather isolated but recently had a road built in from somewhere, prior to that access was by water.
+Yes, I know that tourism helps a little to support some of these communities (probably the tour companies' $s rather than what the tourists spend which is precious little), but on this trip I was more interested in wildlife, geography and geology.
+However …. here we were, and it was picturesque (and one tries not to feel guilty about not buying yet more trinkets which customs officers will probably confiscate anyway - if there's room in the case in the first place which there wasn't!).
+This community was once rather isolated but recently had a road built in from somewhere.
+Prior to that access was entirely by water.

 |